jesskelsall/astarus/characters/uther-wildfang.md

 ## Summary

-Uther Wildfang is a guest character for the [Nature's Battle](../storylines/natures-battle.md) tournament, played by John.
+Uther Wildfang is a guest character for [Nature's Battle 27](../storylines/natures-battle-27.md), played by John.